MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 # COSA overview

-This topic presents an overview of COSA (Country and Operator Settings Asset), the new format MOs use in Windows 10, version 1703 and later to provision Windows devices for mobile broadband.
-The existing apndatabase.xml (APN database) from Windows 8, Windows 8.1, and versions of Windows 10 before Windows 10, version 1703 has been converted to COSA, which is ingestible by the new provisioning framework.
+COSA, or Country and Operator Settings Asset, is the new format Mobile Operators (MOs) use in Windows 10, version 1703 and later to provision Windows devices for mobile broadband.
+The existing APN database (apndatabase.xml) from Windows 8, Windows 8.1, and versions of Windows 10 before Windows 10, version 1703 has been converted to COSA, which is ingestible by the new provisioning framework.
 Note that these previous versions of Windows will continue to use the older APN database for provisioning desktop devices.

 For more information about the older APN database, see [APN database overview](apn-database-overview.md).

-For more information about the submission process for COSA and the APN database, see [COSA/APN database submission](cosa-apn-database-submission.md).
+To see a list of available settings MOs can configure in desktop COSA, see [Desktop COSA/APN database settings](desktop-cosa-apn-database-settings.md).

 ## FAQ